|

 Disconnect

-Some VoIP devices don't send a disconnect signal (like the
+Some analog VoIP devices don't send a disconnect signal (like the

 real Phone Company usually sends).
 That means that when the